nicolas572/Milestone-1-Project/README.md

-XXX IMPORTANT!
-DELETE THIS LINE AND THIS SECTION (LINES 3-10) BEFORE YOU REVISE YOUR README AND SUBMIT YOUR FINAL PROJECT XXX

 ## General Requirements

 - This is a solo project!
 (Just to clarify, you may do the same game as another student, but you may not work together.)